VanuatuN/Group3/README.md

 **Summary :**

-In summary, there were trade-offs and benefits of different optimization configurations.
+Though the serial code was generally inefficient with large system sizes, the a good scaling with the best case provided insights into the trade-offs and benefits of different optimization configurations.
 The permutation of metrics revealed that while some optimizations possibly improved certain hardware-level aspects (e.g., cache efficiency), they could introduce challenges in others (e.g., increased branch misses).
 The combination of -O3 optimization and refactoring appears to strike a balance, resulting in the most favorable overall performance.
 In conclusion, the performance counters provided  a recognition and appreciation of the complexity, intricacies, and subtleties involved when adopting a configuration for optimization, rather than a simplistic or one-dimensional view of how different aspects of code optimization impact efficiency.
 It highlights the need for a holistic approach, considering the interplay of various metrics to achieve optimal results.